-6. Q. If a transcript is filed, but an attorney did not order a copy of the transcript, must that attorney purchase a copy of the transcript from the court reporter to perform the review?
+6. If a transcript is filed, but an attorney did not order a copy of the transcript, must that attorney purchase a copy of the transcript from the court reporter to perform the review?

-A. No. Unless sealed, the transcript will be available on the court's public access terminals in the Clerk's Office for anyone to view.
-In instances where two versions of a transcript are filed, the public version will be available on the court's public access terminals in the Clerk's Office for anyone to view.

-7 Q. When and how will the electronic transcript be made available to the public?
+- A. No. Unless sealed, the transcript will be available on the court's public access terminal in the Clerk's Office for anyone to view.
+In instances where two versions of a transcript are filed, only the public version will be available on the court's public access terminals in the Clerk's Office. - 7.
+When and how will the electronic transcript be made available to the public?

 A. The public can access court documents in two ways.
-(1) At the public terminals located at the Clerk's Office.
+(1) At the public terminal located at the Clerk's Office.
 (2) Remotely on the internet using the PACER system (Public Access to Court Electronic Records).

-Unless a transcript is sealed, it is available to be viewed on the public access terminals located in the Clerk's Office as soon as it is filed.
-In instances where two versions of a transcript are filed, the public version will be available on the public access terminal.
+Unless a transcript is sealed, it is available to be viewed on the public access terminal located in the Clerk's Office as soon as it is filed.
+In instances where two versions of a transcript are filed, only the public version will be available on the public access terminal.

 The public will have remote PACER (internet) access to the transcript 90 days after it is filed with the Clerk's Office.
 If the transcript is redacted, the public will only be able to access the redacted version of the transcript via the internet.
-The unredacted version will only be available to the public at the public terminals in the Clerk's Office.
+In cases where the court reporter is required to prepare two transcripts, only the public transcript will be available on PACER.

-- Q. If the attorney purchases a transcript from the court reporter, will the attorney also have PACER access to the transcript during the 90 day period? - A. Yes, but there is no "free look."
-PACER fees apply even though the attorney has purchased the transcript.
-In addition, PACER fees will not be capped at 30 pages for a transcript, as they are for some court documents. - 9.
-Q. CJA attorneys are required to submit their final voucher 45 days after a case is closed: If a transcript is filed after the voucher is submitted, can the attorney bill the time required for the review? - A. Yes.
-Under the Criminal Justice Act, attorneys are entitled to compensation for functions reasonably performed to fulfill their obligations under the Act. - 10.
-Q. If an attorney misses the deadline to submit a redaction request, what happens? - A. 90 days after the transcript is filed, it will become available for printing at the public access terminals located in the Clerk's Office.
-It will also become remotely available on the internet to download using the PACER system. - 11.
-Q. Is there a safety net? - A. No. Neither the Clerk's Office nor the court reporter will review transcripts for compliance with the Judicial Conference Policy.
-This is solely the attorney's responsibility.
+8 If the attorney purchases a transcript from the court reporter, will the attorney also have PACER access to the transcript during the 90-day period?

+- A. Yes, but unlike other documents there is no "free look" for transcripts. - 9.
+CJA attorneys are required to submit their final voucher 45 days after a case is closed: If a transcript is filed after the voucher is submitted, can the attorney bill the time required for the review? - A. Yes.
+Under the Criminal Justice Act, attorneys are entitled to compensation for functions reasonably performed to fulfill their obligations under the Act.

+10. If an attorney misses the deadline to submit a redaction request, what happens?

+A. 90 days after the transcript is filed, it will become available for printing at the public access terminals located in the Clerk's Office.
+It will also become remotely available on the internet to download using the PACER system.

+11. Is there a safety net?

-- 12. Q. When filing a redaction request, it is necessary for an attorney to file a motion to seal the request? - A. No. The redaction request can only be accessed by attorneys of record in the case and court staff.
-The redaction request is not available for viewing by the public.
+- A. No. Neither the Clerk's Office nor the court reporter will review transcripts for compliance with the Judicial Conference Policy.
+This is solely the attorney's responsibility. - 12.
+What if I need to redact something other than E-Government Act Information, such as testimony covered under a protective order or cooperator identities? - A. After the transcript is filed you should file a motion to redact.
+The motion should identify requested redactions by page and line number.
+A motion and order is required to redact cooperator information. - 13.
+When filing a redaction request or a motion to redact, it is necessary for an attorney to file a motion to seal the request? - A. No. The redaction request and motion to redact can only be accessed by attorneys of record in the case and court staff.
+Neither the redaction request nor the motion to redact are available for viewing by the public.